-XPeng is controlled by Mr Xiaopeng He, who, besides from being the Chairman and CEO, holds 22.7% of the total of shares outstanding, with a 56.6% of aggregating voting power, as of 31st of December 2020.
+XPeng is controlled by Mr. Xiaopeng He, who, besides being the Chairman and CEO, holds 22.7% of the total of shares outstanding, with a 56.6% of aggregating voting power, as of 31st of December 2020.

 Heng Xia holds 3.8% of the total amount of ordinary shares, but benefits from a 9.9% voting power.

-The other co-founder, Tao He, owns only a 1.2% of the equity structure and has 3.2% of the power of vote.
+The other co-founder, Tao He, owns only 1.2% of the equity structure and has 3.2% of the power of the vote.

-As a whole, directors and executives of the company hold 30.9% of the total shares outstanding, while holding a 70.5% of the decision power.
+As a whole, directors, and executives of the company hold 30.9% of the total shares outstanding while holding 70.5% of the decision power.

 The management, then, controls actively the company.